 - City Hall will be open Monday through Thursday, and closed on Friday.
 There will be no extended hours.
-If you have business at City Hall please call the specific department and schedule an appointment, walk-ins will not permitted. - Access to City Hall will only be granted through the City Hall Ave. handicap accessible ramp / doorway with a pre-scheduled appointment. - The doors of Town Hall are locked.
-They will let you in the building to conduct business. - Federal and State Income Taxes are now due July 15. - GOVERNOR LAMONT ANNOUNCES MORTGAGE PAYMENT RELIEF DURING COVID-19 CRISIS Connecticut residents economically impacted by COVID-19 may receive 90-Day grace periods to make mortgage payments.
-For more information please follow the following link
+If you have business at City Hall please call the specific department and schedule an appointment, walk-ins will not permitted. - Access to City Hall will only be granted through the City Hall Ave. handicap accessible ramp / doorway with a prescheduled appointment. - The doors of Town Hall are locked.
+They will let you in the building to conduct business. - Federal and State Income Taxes are now due July 15. - GOVERNOR LAMONT ANNOUNCES MORTGAGE PAYMENT RELIEF DURING COVID-19 CRISIS Connecticut residents economically impacted by COVID-19 may receive 90-Day grace periods to make mortgage payments; financial institutions agree to not negatively impact credit reports as a result of accepting payment relief.

+For more information please follow the following link: